ArchtuxTV/R5RLauncher/README.md

 # R5RLauncher

-Note: I am not affiliated with the develeopment of R5 Reloaded!
+Note: I am not affiliated with the development of R5 Reloaded!
 This is a Unoffical Launcher

 This is a simple Launcher/Updater for R5 Reloaded (https://github.com/Mauler125/detours_r5)